KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 **Companies using in-app browsers**

-If you’re at a company where you have an in-app browser use it only for your own pages and open all external links in the user's default browser.
+If you’re at a company where you have an in-app browser, use it only for your own pages and open all external links in the user's default browser.
 Additionally, provide a setting to let users choose a default browser over an in-app browser experience.
 Maybe the [previous](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser) and this publication will help convince your managers to remove the in-app browser from your app.

 **Major tech companies**